One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

-Our interest in $t_{AR}$ is primarily computational (see \Cref{sec:t_test_rejection} for details).
-We note, however, that $t_{AR}$ differs from $t_W$ in that it replaces $\hat{\beta}_{IV}$ with the null value of $\beta$ in the formula for $\hat{\sigma}_{IV}^2$.
-When testing the null that $\beta=0$, $t_{AR}$ for a just-ID model is the $t$-statistic for the associated reduced form.
-The AR statistic is immune to weak instruments.
-Confidence intervals derived by inverting $t_{AR}$, however, have infinite length when $F<z_{1-\alpha/2}^2$ (i.e. $1.96^2$ for $95\%$ confidence intervals), and they are always wider than conventional intervals when the AR intervals are finite \parencite[see, e.g.,][]{lmmp20}.
-We therefore focus on the conventional $t$-statistic, $t_{W}$.\footnote{See \textcite{AnRu49} for the general form of the AR statistic in over-identified models with a fixed number of instruments and \textcite{MiSu21} for an adaptation to models with many weak instruments. }

-Summarizing the behavior of a conventional 5\% nominal test, \Cref{fig:wald_unconditional} depicts rejection rates for $t_W$ as a contour plot indexed by $\rho$ and $E[F]$.
-The figure shows that rejection rates greatly exceed the nominal 5\% rate only if the instrument is weak (i.e., $E[F]$ is close to $1$) \emph{and} endogeneity is high.
-In particular, if $\abs{\rho}<0.76$, rejection rates are below 10\%, regardless of the strength of the first stage.
-And if $\abs{\rho}<0.565$, the nominal 5\% test under-rejects (this cutoff is also noted in \cite{lmmp20}).
-A simple corollary, further substantiated below, is that the coverage of conventionally-computed nominal 95\% confidence intervals for $\hat{\beta}_{IV}$ is likely to be satisfactory in most applications.
+Summarizing the behavior of a conventional 5\% nominal test, Panel (a) in \Cref{fig:wald} depicts rejection rates for $t_W$ as a contour plot given $\rho$ and $E[F]$.
+The figure shows that rejection rates substantially exceed the nominal 5\% level only if the instrument is weak (i.e., $E[F]$ is close to $1$) \emph{and} endogeneity is high. \textcite[Section 3.2]{StYo05} define instruments as weak if the usual 5\% level $t$-test rejects a true null more than 10\% of the time.
+The figure shows that, as long as $\abs{\rho}<0.76$, rejection rates stay below 10\% regardless of the strength of the first stage.
+A stricter standard based on any over-rejection is met as long as $\abs{\rho}<0.565$ \parencite[this cutoff is also noted in][]{lmmp20}.
+A simple corollary to these observations, substantiated below by showing that worryingly high values of $\rho$ should be seen as unusual, is that the coverage of conventional nominal 95\% confidence intervals for $\hat{\beta}_{IV}$ is likely to be satisfactory in most applications.

-The modest over-rejection seen in the figure is explained by a signal feature of just-ID IV\@: the bias of $\hat{\beta}_{IV}$ rises as the instrument grows weaker, but precision falls apace.
-The \ac{IV} standard error reflects this lack of precision well enough that, unless endogeneity is egregious, inference is distorted little.\footnote{In an online note, Angrist and Pischke make a similar point (\url{http://www.mostlyharmlesseconometrics.com/2009/05/just-identified-iv/}).} This contrasts with overidentified 2SLS with many weak instruments (as in \textcite{bjb95,bekker94}), where, bias notwithstanding, the usual standard errors for 2SLS remain small enough for the $t$-statistic to be misleading.
+The modest over-rejection seen in \Cref{fig:wald} is explained by a signal feature of \ac{just-ID IV}: the median bias of $\hat{\beta}_{IV}$ rises as the instrument grows weaker, but precision falls apace.
+The \ac{IV} standard error reflects this lack of precision well enough that, unless endogeneity is egregious, inference is distorted little.
+This contrasts with over-identified 2SLS with many weak instruments (as in \textcite{bjb95,bekker94}), where, bias notwithstanding, the usual standard errors for 2SLS remain small enough for the $t$-statistic to be misleading.